Gokul-Raja84/Solving-Sudoku-Puzzle-using-Backtracking/README.md

+This Python program solves a Sudoku puzzle using a backtracking algorithm.
+It takes an incomplete Sudoku board as input, recursively fills in empty cells with valid digits, and outputs the solved Sudoku board.

 * This Python program solves a Sudoku puzzle using a backtracking algorithm.
 It represents the Sudoku board as a 2D list of numbers, with 0 representing empty cells.
 The main function solve(bo) recursively solves the puzzle by finding an empty cell, attempting to fill it with a number from 1 to 9, and checking if the placement is valid according to the Sudoku rules.

 * If a number is valid, it is placed in the cell and the function is called recursively on the updated board.
 If a solution is found, True is returned, and if no solution is found, False is returned.